AparnaBindage/Telecom_Churn_Prediction/README.md

-# Project Name - Lending Club Case Study
+# Project Name - Telecom Churn Prediction
-Lending Club company is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
-In this project we need to identify risky loan applicants, thereby to cut down the amount of credit loss.
-Identification of such applicants using EDA is the aim of this case study.
-The goal is to build a machine learning model that is able to predict churning customers based on the features provided for their usage.
+In the telecommunication industry, customers tend to change operators if not provided with attractive schemes and offers.
+It is very important for any telecom operator to prevent the present customers from churning to other operators.
+As a data scientist, your task in this case study would be to build an ML model which can predict if the customer will churn or not in a particular month based on the past data.

 ## Table of Contents
 * [General Information](#general-information)